 Always consult a veterinary doctor or local groomer if you have any questions or health concerns regarding your pet or before performing any of the steps below if you’re uncertain.
 And always use pet-friendly and safe practices on your pet, including any shampoos or conditioners.

-1. Wash your pet’s bowls and feeders.
+1. Wash your pet’s bowls or feeders.

 Take a little time to make sure that your pet’s bowls or feeding equipment are thoroughly washed.
-You can do this by hand and using mild soap or by putting it in your dishwasher.
-This should also include any outside bowls.

 2. Groom your pet or have them groomed professionally.